Parisson/TimeSide/README.rst

 So, in only one pass, the audio file has been decoded, analyzed, graphed and transcoded.

 For more extensive examples, please see the `full documentation <http://files.parisson.com/timeside/doc/>`_.
 News
 =====

 0.8

-* Add *Docker* support for easier installation across any OS platform (see Install)
+* Add *Docker* support for instant installation across any OS platform (see Install and use)
-* Add `Jupyter Notebook <http://jupyter.org/>`_ support for easy experiment writing and sharing
+* Add `Jupyter Notebook <http://jupyter.org/>`_ support for easy experimental writing and sharing
-* Add an experimental web service and RESTFull API based on Django REST Framework, Celery, Angular and WavesJS.
+* Add an experimental web server and REST API based on Django REST Framework, Celery, Angular and WavesJS.
 * Add metadata export to Elan annotation files.
-* Fix and improve some analyzer results containers
+* Fix and improve some data structures in analyzer result containers
 * Various bugfixes
+* See Release notes

 0.7.1